 Applicants who get admitted to the Doctoral Program become Probationary Doctoral Candidates.
 The period between the date of their enrollment and the successful passing of the Comprehensive Examination is referred to as "probationary period".
 Probationary Doctoral Candidates become Doctoral Candidates after passing both parts of the Comprehensive Examination.

 The Doctoral Program in Political Science is structured around the following stages:

-During these years, PhD students conduct individual research with the support of their supervisors.
+During year 2 and 3 students will continue completing doctoral research and activities.
+After successfully passing the Comprehensive Examination, PhD students need to dedicate the majority of their time to their individual research with the support of their supervisors.
 Doctoral Candidates present their research to their Supervisory Panel twice in every academic year, by submitting at least one new or substantially revised chapter of the dissertation to the panel.

 Doctoral Candidates are eligible for financial support to conduct off-campus research related to the topic of their dissertation in conformity with the general rules of research support as regulated by the university.